Texas Criminal Defenses

-In Texas there are various Texas criminal defenses that are set out by Texas statute.
-The most common Texas criminal defenses are: insanity; mistake of fact; mistake of law; duress; entrapment; justification; necessity; self-defense; defense of a third person, and defense of property.
+There are various criminal defenses set out by Texas statute.
+The most common Texas criminal defenses are:

-Texas Defendants should not assume that they know Texas Criminal Law or understand a potential defense.
+Texas defendants should not assume that they know Texas criminal law or understand a potential defense.
 Most Texas criminal defenses such as mistake of law or mistake of fact are very difficult to assert and are very seldom successful.
 The problem with most of the Texas statutory defenses is that they can only be asserted if you admit the alleged act that underlies the crime.
 Alternatively, the statutory defenses can occasionally be asserted in a trial if there are sufficient facts to believe that the defense applies.
-However, a Texas criminal defendant should never talk to a police investigator because the defendant believes that he has a defense to an alleged crime.
+However, a Texas criminal defendant should never talk to a police investigator because he or she believes that he or she has a defense to an alleged crime.
 By asserting the defense you are essentially admitting you committed the act.

 By asserting a defense to an investigator you have essentially admitted the majority of the crime, now you will need to prove the defense and hope that it applies.
 It is best to tell the police that you want to talk to an attorney first and then you will talk to them.
 You have a right to consult with a lawyer if the proceeding is at a critical stage.
 If you are denied the right to consult with a lawyer you need to remain silent.